 Tanzania Birding Tour

-10 days/ 9 nights
+15 days/ 14 nights

-Day 1: Arrival
+Day 1: Arrival in Tanzania

-Day 2: Tarangire National Park
+Day 2 and 3: Lark Plains to Tarangire National Park

-Night in Tarangire.
+Nights in Tarangire.

-Later, we shall drive towards Lake Manyara, a pristine soda lake in the Rift Valley near Tarangire.
+We shall leave our hotel early, carrying picnic lunches.
+We shall drive to Lake Manyara, a pristine soda lake in the Rift Valley near Tarangire.
 The local Baobab trees will illuminate our journey through this lowland region.
 Here we see lots of birds and during good time, lots of Flamingos are seen in the soda waters.
-We shall keep birding this interesting place during the rest of the day.
+We shall keep birding this interesting place during the day.
 The local game is mainly composed of monkeys.
 Others include Savannah Elephants, Lions and much more.

 We shall bird the forest, crater rim and our hotel compound.
-Night in Ngorongoro.

-Day 6: Ngorongoro Crater
+Day 5: Ngorongoro Crater

 Today we shall descend to the crater floor for more birding.
 The mighty Ngorongoro is an amazing place.
 It is known as one of the wonders of Africa.
 Descending down the crater floor takes you through great scenery and you get to experience the local Euphorbia tree varieties.
 Many birds will be encountered in the crater.